Wargroove 2: Reception

 Wargroove 2 received "generally favorable" reviews according to review aggregator Metacritic.

 Many reviewers found that the core gameplay was largely unchanged from Wargroove, but did not find this to be a flaw of the game.
-For example, according to Touch Arcade, "that game was kind of amazing so I think that’s fine".
+According to Touch Arcade, "that game was kind of amazing so I think that’s fine".
 The game contains much more content than its predecessor, with IGN describing it as "massive", and PC Gamer describing it as "a lot of game".
 The design of the campaigns was praised, with reviewers citing the freedom available to the player in completing missions, the variety in mission and map design, and the variety and replay value created by the objective system.
 Nintendo World Report found that the game was the best modern adaptation of the Advance Wars style of game.

 Several praised the new Conquest mode.
 Nintendo Life commented that it added gameplay and would be appealing to fans of roguelikes.
 Nintendo World Report described the mode as the game's most compelling feature, offering a new way to experience the game.
 TechRadar described the mode as an "exciting change of pace".
-However, some were less positive.
-PC Gamer found that the mode, despite being well produced, was less fun due to the possibility of losing units without knowing they would be important in the future.
-Multiplayer.it was more critical, describing the roguelike gameplay as eliminating the best parts of Wargroove by discouraging the player from fighting.
+Some were less positive: PC Gamer found that the mode, despite being well produced, was less fun due to the possibility of losing units without knowing they would be important in the future.
+Multiplayer.it was furthermore critical, describing the roguelike gameplay as eliminating the best parts of Wargroove by discouraging the player from fighting.
 Compared to Conquest, the publication also preferred the game modes that had been present in the first game.

 Tech Radar praised the art and visual design of the game, highlighting the pixel art style, unit animations, and map backgrounds that represent the game's geographical areas.
 Touch Arcade described the game's presentation as "charming", citing its art, soundtrack, and writing.
 PC Gamer also found the writing appealing, commenting that the game knew how to balance its serious story with humor.
 IGN found that breaking the campaign into parts improved introducing the player to each of the game's factions, but at the cost of making the overarching story less coherent.